 Co-operation means that, if you are approached by other duty holders wanting to consult with you on a WHS matter, you should respond to any reasonable requests and assist them in meeting their duties.

 Co-ordination means that duty holders work together so that each person can meet their duty of care.
 This includes making sure that the measures you each put in place work effectively together to control the risks.

 For example, you may not need to provide toilet facilities for your workers if they are already available, but you need to check that those facilities are in good working order, clean and accessible for your workers.
 Consultation, co-operation and co-ordination between you and the person providing those facilities will help to ensure that you can meet your duty.

-Refer to pages 17-20 of the Code for more information on how to consult, co-operate and co-ordinate activities with other duty holders.
+Refer to pages 17-20 of the Work health and safety consultation, co-operation and co-ordination - Code of Practice for more information on how to consult, co-operate and co-ordinate activities with other duty holders.